helloSystem/hello/README.md

 Desktop system for creators with focus on simplicity, elegance, and usability.
 Based on FreeBSD.
 Less, but better!

+A system for "mere mortals", welcoming to switchers from the Mac.

 With the latest technologies underneath.

 Without the complexities of Linux distributions.